Martin Lawrence: Nervous Breakdowns, Blood Pressure And Bad Boys 3

-Martin Lawrence became a household name during the 1990’s, establishing a Hollywood career as a leading actor, most notably in films like House Party, Bad Boys, Blue Streak and Big Momma’s House.
-Lawrence’s numerous film roles came after his own highly rated television series named after him, “Martin.”
+Comedian Martin Lawrence became a household name during the 1990’s, establishing a Hollywood career as a leading actor, most notably in films like House Party, Bad Boys, Blue Streak and Big Momma’s House.
+Lawrence’s numerous film roles came after his own highly-rated, long-running television series named after him, “Martin.”

 But on May 7, 1996, comedian Martin Lawrence suffered a nervous breakdown.
 Lawrence was picked up by police for standing in the middle of a busy, mid-day Los Angeles intersection and screaming at cars.
 Although initially, he said it was due to exhaustion and dehydration, his behavior was symptomatic of a mental breakdown from stress attributed to relationship allegations and legal issues.